PrimeIntellect-ai/protocol/docs/development-setup.md

 You can find more details on the APIs in the orchestrator and discovery service directory.

 ## Remote GPU Development
+> ⚠️ **IMPORTANT**: The video shows the whitelist process happening automatically.
+Currently, this must be done manually using the command `make whitelist-provider`.

 https://github.com/user-attachments/assets/8b25ad50-7183-4dd5-add6-f9acf3852b03